limivann/sorting-visualizer/README.md

 ## React TypeScript app to visualize sorting algorithm with animations

-I built this application because I was fascinated by sorting algorithms, and I wanted to visualize them in action
+I built this application because I was fascinated by sorting algorithms, and I wanted to visualize them in action.

 #### <b>Sorting Algorithms Visualized</b>